rougier/matplotlib-tutorial/README.rst

    :target: scripts/exercice_3.py

-First step, we want to have the cosine in blue and the sine in red and a slighty thicker line for both of them.
+First step, we want to have the cosine in blue and the sine in red and a slightly thicker line for both of them.
 We'll also slightly alter the figure size to make it more horizontal.